 In May at the Old Dominion 100 in Virginia, Wu made it about 80 miles before he grew dizzy and faint, and was unable to continue.
 At California’s historic Western States 100 in June, he covered less than a standard marathon before illness cut his day short.
 And at the Vermont 100 in July, a wrong turn near mile 70 cost him more than two hours and spoiled what had been a brilliant day to that point.

 Wu landed his position as an assistant professor in the Voiland College of Engineering and Architecture in the summer of 2016.
 Fresh off a postdoctoral fellowship at the University of California, he had high hopes for his research proposals but, like 100-mile races, best plans are sometimes dealt unforeseen setbacks.

 “I did not finish (the Vermont 100) and I think the critical reason was, I was not patient,” Wu says.
 “It’s like in my research.
 After a couple of rejections of proposals last year, I did not submit anything this spring.
 I was reanalyzing my failed proposals and trying to write new ones.
-Currently, I’m working on eight to ten proposals.
+Currently, I’m focusing on proposals for the fall and spring submission window.
 Patience is key, in running, life, and work.”